Picovoice/porcupine/binding/python/README.md

 handle = pvporcupine.create(keywords=['grapefruit', 'porcupine'], sensitivities=[0.6, 0.35])
 ```

-Sensitivity is the parameter that enables developers to trade miss rate for false alarm.
+Sensitivity is the parameter that enables trading miss rate for the false alarm rate.
 It is a floating number within
 `[0, 1]`.
-A higher sensitivity reduces miss rate at cost of increased false alarm rate.
+A higher sensitivity reduces the miss rate at the cost of increased false alarm rate.

-When initialized, valid sample rate can be obtained using `handle.sample_rate`.
-Expected frame length (number of audio
+When initialized, the valid sample rate is given by `handle.sample_rate`.
+Expected frame length (number of audio samples
-samples in an input array) is `handle.frame_length`.
+in an input array) is `handle.frame_length`.
 The engine accepts 16-bit linearly-encoded PCM.
-The object can be
-used to monitor incoming audio as below.

 ```python
 def get_next_audio_frame():